ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     .. admonition:: Implementation note

-        The current version of this specification does not specify the behavior of `PSA_ALG_RSA_PKCS1V15_SIGN` with hash algorithms that lack a standard |OID|, namely:
+        The current version of this specification does not specify the behavior of `PSA_ALG_RSA_PKCS1V15_SIGN` with hash algorithms that lack a standard OID, namely:

         * `PSA_ALG_AES_MMO_ZIGBEE`
         * `PSA_ALG_ASCON_HASH256`